conduktor/conduktor-docs/docs/platform/03-navigation/01-console/09-ksqldb.md

 Click on an element to get to the ksqlDB Cluster Details page.

 :::caution
-Configure** RBAC** to restrict your users to get access only to certain ksqlDB Clusters.
+Configure** RBAC** to restrict your user access to certain ksqlDB Clusters.
 Check the [Settings](https://slite.com/api/public/notes/_OtvNSKy38tOKS/redirect) for more info.
 :::